ChartIQ/chartiq-react-app/react-components/README.md

 - [Advanced Customization](#advanced-customization)
 ## Overview

-The ChartIQ React Components is a React component library featuring several advanced components that can be easily imported into an existing React application.
+The ChartIQ React Components is a React component library featuring chart components that can be easily imported into an existing React application.

-A copy of the ChartIQ library, version 8.4.0 or later.
+This package simplifies ChartIQ library use in React framework.
+It requires ChartIQ library v8.6.0 or later.

-If you do not have a copy of the library, please contact your account manager or send an email to <info@cosaic.io>.
+If you do not have a copy of the library, please contact your account manager or send an email to <info@cosaic.io> or you may evaluate one from [here](https://cosaic.io/chartiq-sdk-library-download/).

-**NOTE** While you can install the React components, they do require the ChartIQ library to work.
-If you do not have a copy of the library you may evaluate one from [here](https://cosaic.io/chartiq-sdk-library-download/).

 ## Included Components